GreekBarBench: A Challenging Benchmark for Free-Text Legal Reasoning and Citations: GreekBarBench (GBB)

 \subsection{Fact Segmentation}

-To enhance the evaluation process (both manual and automatic), we require citations to facts in candidate answers, though this is not mandatory in official exams.
-Fact-citations help legal professionals in practical applications by enabling more efficient verification of answer accuracy.
-To facilitate fact-citation, we present the case facts as a numbered list of sentences (as shown in Table~\ref{tab:example}).
-For segmentation, we employ the Segment-Any-Text neural model \citep{frohmann-etal-2024-segment}.
+To streamline the evaluation process, we require citations to facts in candidate answers, though this is not mandatory in the official exams.
+To implement this, we segment the case facts into sentences using the Segment-Any-Text neural model \citep{frohmann-etal-2024-segment} and present them as a numbered list (as shown in Table~\ref{tab:example}).
+This structure makes it straightforward to detect any factual errors.